 Beyond the stereotypical “beer belly,” every type of alcohol contains more calories than the cannabis plant.
-The extra calories in a sugary strawberry daiquiri can quickly add up to extra pounds.
-In juxtaposition, studies have indicated that many cannabis users are slimmer than people who don’t use cannabis.
+The extra calories in a sugary strawberry daiquiri can quickly add to extra pounds.
+Studies have indicated that many cannabis users are slimmer than those who don’t use cannabis in juxtaposition.

-Alcohol may have an edge on cannabis in a couple of practical (but not health-related) ways.
+Alcohol may have an edge over cannabis in several practical (but not health-related) ways.

 More Socially Acceptable to Drink

 In most social situations, it’s appropriate to enjoy a glass of wine but not to smoke a joint.
-Alcohol is prominent in celebrations across many cultures, whereas cannabis is still often considered taboo.
+Alcohol is prominent in celebrations across many cultures, whereas cannabis is still taboo.

-In the United States, individuals over twenty-one may legally consume alcohol.
+In the United States, individuals over 21may legally consume alcohol.
 But recreational cannabis remains illegal in most states and can carry hefty penalties where it is outlawed.